owenthereal/blog/posts/ruby/_posts/2011-01-20-loading-path-gotchas-in-rails3.markdown

 config.autoload_paths += Dir["#{config.root}/app/models/**/"]
 {% endhighlight %}

-And you have a subdirectory under app/models with name class1 and a file under this subdirectory with name class1.rb.
+And you have a subdirectory under app/models with name class1 and a file under this subdirectory with the same name class1.rb.
 When you are referring any classes in class1.rb under this subdirectory, you have to make sure they are in the namespace of Class1.
 Otherwise Rails will complain about your referred class is not in the namespace of Class1.
 In more details, if you have a directory structure like this:

 	- app
 	  - models